OJaimeDelas/iob-ibex/README.md

 ## Copying Files to the Build Directory

 As mentioned, to run Ibex, [IOb-SoC-Ibex](https://github.com/IObundle/iob-soc-ibex) should be used.
 This SoC uses [Py2HWSW](https://github.com/IObundle/py2hwsw/) framework to setup and run the system.
 The way it works, a Build Directory is created with all the sources and makefiles to build and run various tools on the SoC.
 The framework will create the directory and populate it with files and folders according to a specific struture (available in the [Py2HWSW](https://github.com/IObundle/py2hwsw/) documentation).
-As a consequence, the files in 'hardware/src/' will automatically be copied to the build directory.
+As a consequence, the files in `hardware/src/` will automatically be copied to the build directory.

 The Makefile is responsible to copy the remaining files.
-Some flags are used that allow the system to only copy a specific set of files (to avoid copying 'hardware/src/' files again, or primitives that are deemed unnecessary).
+Some flags are used that allow the system to only copy a specific set of files (to avoid copying `hardware/src/` files again, or primitives that are deemed unnecessary).

 ## Files Developed and/or Modified

-[Py2HWSW](https://github.com/IObundle/py2hwsw/) allows it's users to avoid developing in Verilog, instead a python file is required that is used to generate Verilog code - 'iob_ibex.py'.
+[Py2HWSW](https://github.com/IObundle/py2hwsw/) allows it's users to avoid developing in Verilog, instead a python file is required that is used to generate Verilog code - `iob_ibex.py`.
-The version of [Py2HWSW](https://github.com/IObundle/py2hwsw/) used while developing did not allow for System Verilog generation, so 'iob_ibex.sv' was manually created and added to 'hardware/src'.
+The version of [Py2HWSW](https://github.com/IObundle/py2hwsw/) used while developing did not allow for System Verilog generation, so `iob_ibex.sv` was manually created and added to `hardware/src`.
 Still, the python file is still mandatory, so this parameter is essential:

 ```Bash
 "generate_hw": False
 ```

-Without it, the framework would generate a 'iob_ibex.v' file that would corrupt the system.
+Without it, the framework would generate a `iob_ibex.v` file that would corrupt the system.

-In 'hardware/src/' two other files can be found.
-An Ibex interface for the AXI protocol, and 'ibex_top.sv'.
-The latter is also generated by 'generate-ibex', but must not be copied with 'copy-ibex'.
+In `hardware/src/` two other files can be found.
+An Ibex interface for the AXI protocol, and `ibex_top.sv`.
+The latter is also generated by `generate-ibex`, but must not be copied with `copy-ibex`.
 This file is the top module for the cpu and configures the Ibex core.
 Since a specific configuration is required by the work being done, it must be kept here.
 If it were to be eleminated, Ibex would run with the default configuration.